vitejs/vite/docs/guide/api-environment-plugins.md

 With the advent of configurable environments, we now have a uniform way to access their options and instance in plugins.
 Plugin hooks now expose `this.environment` in their context, and APIs that previously expected a `ssr` boolean are now scoped to the proper environment (for example `environment.moduleGraph.getModuleByUrl(url)`).

 The Vite server has a shared plugin pipeline, but when a module is processed it is always done in the context of a given environment.
-The `environment` instance is available in the plugin context of `resolveId`, `load`, and `transform`.
+The `environment` instance is available in the plugin context.

 A plugin could use the `environment` instance to change how a module is processed depending on the configuration for the environment (which can be accessed using `environment.config`).